- Latin American Agents Association

 Awards & Special Recognitions

-Todd has been frequently named to the list of Southern California Super Lawyers, and when M&R's Commercial Litigation practice was “Recommended" by The Legal 500, most recently in 2018, he was specifically identified by the esteemed directory.
+Todd has been frequently named to the list of Southern California Super Lawyers, most recently in 2022, and when M&R's Commercial Litigation practice was “Recommended" by The Legal 500 in 2018, he was specifically identified by the esteemed directory.

 Class Action Defense: Defended numerous insurance companies and producers against class actions for utilizing a broker distribution channel when the “brokers” were alleged to be de facto “agents.”
 In each case, we convinced the court to deny the motion for class certification, reducing damages claims in excess of $100 million to nominal amounts, causing plaintiffs to seek dismissals.